 You asked, Can I use Android phone without Gmail account?
 You have the answer now.
-A big Yes.
-You can use an Android smartphone whether or not you have a Gmail account.
+A big yes.
+You can use an Android smartphone whether you have a Gmail account or not.
 Of course, this works for tablets too.

 Founder of MobilityArena.
 Yomi’s journey in mobile started in 2001.
 Besides obsessing over mobile phones, he also started creating WAP sites (early mobile-friendly websites created with WML).
 He began writing about phones in 2004 and has been at it since then.
 He has owned over 200 devices, from Symbian, Palm, PocketPC/Windows Mobile, BlackBerry/BB10, webOS, Windows Phone, Firefox, Ubuntu Touch, to Android, iOS, and KaiOS operating systems.